Expunction in Criminal Traffic Offenses

-When it comes to traffic offenses, society often treats people who are charged no differently than if they were convicted, even if there was no actual conviction.
+When it comes to traffic offenses, society often treats people charged no differently than if they were convicted, even if there was no actual conviction.
 For example, if you were charged but not convicted of DUI and you apply for a job that involves driving, you may face additional scrutiny you don’t deserve.

 The first qualification is that you must have appeared in court for the charges.